rdiaz02/EvAM-Tools/README.md

 sudo docker run -it --entrypoint bash evamtools ## To access to command line
 ```

+FIXME: FIXMED: I think the last one does not work.
+I think it should be something like
+sudo docker run -it --entrypoint bash shinyevam

 FIXME: FIXMED: We do not want the command line.
 We want RStudio.

 FIXME: FIXMED: do we need two different docker images, one with RStudio, one for shiny, or can we provide just one?